SamFinni/COSC310-Group-15/README.md

 <h3>Potential Updates:</h3>
 1. Take context into account

 2. Create better correlation system

-3. Make bot able to give some suggested topics/questions to ask to the user.
+3. Make bot able to give some suggested topics/questions for the user to ask.

+4. Make certain words weighted heavier (why, what, etc) when choosing topics

+5. Use first character of topics (. or ?) to weight responses

+6. Create and link non-CLI UI

+7. Allow wildcards in topic keywords (eg, 'fav*' matches fave, favorite, and favourite)